High Blood Pressure

 - Your medication.
 Talk with your doctor about any medication you are currently taking, and the risk of increased blood pressure associated with each.

 - Your habits.
-High alcohol consumption, a high sodium diet, lack of physical activity, and smoking can increase your risk of heart disease.
+Alcohol consumption, high sodium, and low potassium diet, lack of physical activity, obesity and smoking can increase your risk of heart disease.

 - Your health.
 Certain health problems may increase blood pressure, such as Chronic Kidney Disease, Adrenal, and Thyroid disorders.
 High-stress levels can also increase your risk.

 What Are The Risks If High Blood Pressure Is Left Untreated?

 Untreated hypertension can lead to a condition called malignant hypertension, which can harden the arteries and lead to complications such as aneurysms, hemorrhagic stroke, and heart attacks in the most severe cases.

 Are There Other Related Conditions?

 Increased sodium intake can lead to increased blood pressure.
 However, it is not pathologic and can be reversed if intake ceases.
 Increased weight is one of the most important causes of hypertension.
 One of the best ways of preventing and treating hypertension is maintaining ideal body weight .